tailcallhq/tailcall/README.md

 ## Get Started

 The below file is a standard `.graphQL` file, with a few additions such as `@server` and `@http` directives.
-So basically we specify the GraphQL schema and how to resolve that GraphQL schema in the same file, without having to write any code!
+So, basically, we specify the GraphQL schema and how to resolve that GraphQL schema in the same file, without having to write any code!

 ```graphql
 schema